 General Requirements for CAA Positions

 Individuals interested in serving on the CAA should be familiar with the charge to the CAA to understand the responsibilities involved.
 Service on the CAA will require commitment and time.
 During certain periods of the year, it is anticipated that CAA members may expect to devote an average of 4–6 hours per week to CAA activities.
 Members establish accreditation standards, conduct in-depth evaluations of accreditation and reaccreditation applications to determine compliance with established standards, accredit qualified graduate programs, and monitor compliance during the period of accreditation through review of annual reports.
-The CAA relies heavily on technology and its online collaboration site to conduct program reviews and other CAA work.
+The CAA relies heavily on technology to conduct program reviews and other CAA work.

-The CAA holds 2 3½-day meetings per year at the ASHA National Office in Rockville, Maryland.
+The CAA holds two 3½-day meetings per year at the ASHA National Office in Rockville, Maryland.
 The winter meeting typically begins on the third Wednesday of February.
 The summer meeting typically begins on the third Wednesday of July.
 In addition, the CAA holds a 1-day meeting in conjunction with the ASHA Convention in November.
 Expenses for attendance at the two meetings in Rockville are reimbursed in accordance with ASHA’s Volunteer Travel Policies.
 Expenses for the 1-day meeting at the ASHA Convention are not reimbursed.
 Attendance and participation at CAA’s face-to-face meetings is expected.

 Adjunct or complementary appointment to an institution or facility shall not disqualify individuals to serve as a voting member on the Council provided they meet all other criteria for service.
 A full description of the CAA’s composition, roles and responsibilities, etc. are found in Chapter V of the Accreditation Handbook.